 - Advanced Writers Support Program: The Advanced Writers Support Program (AWSP) is designed to assist writers who are working on projects that are longer, more sustained, or larger in scope.
 While for smaller projects, single sessions at the Writing Center are often helpful and all that’s necessary, our AWSP writers find that their writing benefits from working closely with a single consultant who meets with them consistently, gets to know their project well, is able to help them through several stages of the writing process, and helps keep them on track to meet their project deadlines.
 For the past several years, we have been working with graduate students and faculty members who are developing projects that are longer, more comprehensive, and moving through multiple stages.
 For more information, please visit: Advanced Writers Support Program.

 - Quick question?
 Working on a draft and wondering whether to use “effect” or “affect”?
 Trying to remember when to use “that” versus “which”?
 You can IM us during any of our open hours with quick questions through our homepage (scroll down to the bottom right of the page): University Writing Center

-The Writing Center at UNC Chapel Hill provides a wealth of information on writing and style including specific tips for some disciplines.
+Writing Center at UNC Chapel Hill: Provides a wealth of information on writing and style including specific tips for some disciplines.

-The Purdue OWL offers good resources and tips for advanced writers, especially for specific types of writing like conference papers, dissertation abstracts, or book proposals.
+Purdue OWL: Offers good resources and tips for advanced writers, especially for specific types of writing like conference papers, dissertation abstracts, or book proposals.

-The Get a Life, PhD blog by Sociology and American Studies Professor Dr. Golash-Boza, from the University of Kansas, offers strategies for completing writing projects and making writing part of a routine.
+The Get a Life, PhD: A blog by Sociology and American Studies Professor Dr. Golash-Boza, from the University of Kansas, offers strategies for completing writing projects and making writing part of a routine.

-The Fireside Chat For Grad Students Blogcontains a lot of helpful information covering all aspects of graduate student life.
+Fireside Chat For Grad Students Blog: A blog containing a lot of helpful information covering all aspects of graduate student life.